Best Online Checking Accounts of 2025

 Some of the links in this article are from advertising partners of Smart Money, which does not influence our evaluations or recommendations.
 We work to provide you with accurate and reliable information.
 Our opinions are our own.

-What is a Checking Account?
+What Is a Checking Account?

 A checking account is a deposit account offered by a bank, credit union, or other financial institution that allows customers to deposit and withdraw money regularly.
 Checking accounts act as easy access points for your cash and give you the ability to electronically transfer funds, make online payments, write checks or money orders, and facilitate debit card transactions.
+Getting one of the best online checking accounts is a smart money move.

-Our Top 5 Picks for Best Checking Accounts:
+Our Picks for Best Online Checking Accounts:

 Learn More